Skip to main content

 Start looking before your invitation arrives

 Good providers fill up quickly.
 If you are on the Core Clinical waitlist, start researching providers now so you are ready to move when funding arrives.
 You do not have to commit until you have funding.
+Even after invitation, you may face provider waitlists.

 What therapy types does Core Clinical cover